 I’m not sure how crowded this place gets, if it does at all, but it was just us in the picnic area for the entire time we were there.
-Seems like most people who visit this part of the Karura Forest come here for runs, dog walks and bike rides.
+Seems like most people who visit this part of the Karura Forest come here for runs, dog walks in the off-leash area and bike rides.

 Karura Forest Activities

 We visited Karura Forest mainly to have a picnic and also to give Blue a chance to run around and play in the woods but there are a few other activities to do here.
 If you’re keen on birding, learning about the forest vegetation, biking, horse-riding and just being in nature, then you’ll enjoy your time here.